conradakunga/Blog/_posts/2021-09-28-30-days-of-net-6-day-12-collection-count-performance-improvement.md

 # TLDR

-There is a [TryGetNonEnumeratedCount](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount?view=net-6.0) method that allows you to cheaply determine the size of a collection.
+There is a [TryGetNonEnumeratedCount](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount?view=net-6.0) method that should allow you to cheaply determine the size of a collection.

 **This is Day 12 of the 30 Days Of .NET 6 where every day I will attempt to explain one new / improved thing in the upcoming release of .NET 6.**